leonardofaria/leonardofaria.net/content/posts/2021/11/08/the-path-to-staff-engineer.md

 ![Architect's Weekly Calendar](/wp-content/uploads/2021/11/staff-eng-cover.png)

-In the last five years, I have worked in different roles at Thinkific (by the way, [we are hiring](http://bit.ly/thnk-careers)): I started as a Full-stack Developer, and then I was Team Lead for three years.
+In the last five years, I have worked in different roles at Thinkific: I started as a Full-stack Developer, and then I was Team Lead for three years.
 The Team Lead role was great, and I had great support from the organization, but it was not for me.

 Moving back to a Technical track of my career, I found the Staff Engineer book written by Wilson Larson, which helped me a lot how to see my role and my potential.
 The book covers the different types of Staff+ titles we see in this industry (Staff Engineer, Principal Engineer, Architect, and others) and contains interviews with fourteen professionals who share their career trajectories.